The 25 Best Core Exercises For Runners

 Hit the emergency red stop button and stop down.

-Next, elevate your legs above your heart, placing your feet up on a wall, chair, or bench.
+Next, elevate your legs above your heart, placing your feet on a wall, chair, or bench.

-This way the circulating blood can go back into your heart and brain.
+This way, the blood can circulate back into your heart and brain.

 Try not to push your body more than it can handle.